 - Discusses Reliability and Maintainability (R&M), not as tools to be used in specific tasks, rather as a discipline

 - Covers the application of OEE as an overall improvement tool

 - Assesses existing and new equipment from classical, reliability, and maintainability perspectives

-- Includes a bonus CD with more than 100 pages of appendices and additional resources featuring statistical tables, outlines, case studies, guidelines, and standards
+- Includes downloadable resources with more than 100 pages of appendices and additional resources featuring statistical tables, outlines, case studies, guidelines, and standards

 Introducing the classical approach to improvement, this book provides an understanding of exactly what OEE is and how it can be best applied to address capacity issues.
 Highlighting mechanical and electrical opportunities throughout, the text includes many tables, forms, and examples that clearly illustrate and enhance the material presented.

 Total Preventive Maintenance and OEE

 Measuring OEE: The reliability approach

 Improving OEE on existing Machinery